ABOUT DOWNTOWN DUBAI

 - Lives up to its tagline of being ‘the centre of now’

 - Apartments are perfectly suited for high flying professionals and young families

-- Offers a complete community experience despite being in a tourism hub
+- Offers a complete community experience despite being a tourist hotspot

 - Properties boast an impressive array of world-class amenities

-Downtown Dubai is one of master developer Emaar’s crowning glories, a seamlessly connected multi-purpose neighbourhood that attracts attention from across the world.
-There is a mix of luxurious apartments in Downtown Dubai along with stylish penthouses and a few villas that can be found on the podium level of some of the towers.
+Developed by Emaar Properties, Downtown Dubai is known to be their crowning glory.
+The community is a seamlessly connected multi-purpose neighbourhood that attracts attention from across the world.
+In terms of property, there is a mix of luxurious apartments in Downtown Dubai along with stylish penthouses and a few villas that can be found on the podium level of some of the towers.

 Properties in Downtown Dubai

-Downtown Dubai has residents who are new to Dubai and those who have been living here for decades.
+Downtown Dubai houses residents who are new to Dubai and those who have been living here for decades.
 Due to its status and global appeal, the people living in Downtown Dubai, come from all over the world, including right here in the UAE.
 Asian, Arab and western expats have come to call the area home.
-The majority of these expats are young, high-flying professionals, couples or small families, people who work hard and seek to live in a locale where they can enjoy the fruits of their labour.
+The majority of these expats are young, high-flying professionals, couples or small families.

 Transportation and Parking Spaces in Downtown Dubai